rbell594/Tipster/prework_readme_university.md

 The following **additional** features are implemented:

-- [x] Split total among up to four people.
+- [x] Ability to split total among up to four people.
+- [x] Bill input field with proper currency formatting to match tip, total, and subtotal labels.

 ## Video Walkthrough